jainilparikh/3D-Modelling/README.md

 ## Functions
 1. **Scene Object Structure & Rendering:** All objects are stored in a list.
 The display loop iterates over the loop.
-2. **Adding Objects:** You can create an object at a random position of one of the five defined shapes (Table, Chair, Windows).
+2. **Adding Objects:** You can create an object at a random position of one of the three defined shapes (Table, Chair, Windows).
 3. **Interacting with Objects:** You can rotate/translate/scale the selected object with some commands.
 4. **Save/Load txt file:** You can save the current scene to a txt file.
 You NEED to enter the file name (without .txt).
 All information about the scene and objects will be saved.
 To load a txt file, you need to enter the file name (without .txt).